-- Below are simple questions and prompts that students will complete at the end of each day. - Ask students one prompt to reflect on what they did today. - What part of the lesson surprised you? - My favorite part of today's lesson was...
+- Below are simple questions and prompts that students will complete at the end of each day. - Ask students one prompt to reflect on what they did today. - What's one change we could make to the way we learn in this class? - Did you value the group activity today?
+Do you think the activity or task would have been better done alone?

-🖁 Lesson 5 Title: Once Upon a Time in NYC Lesson Duration: 1-5 sessions
+🖁 Lesson 5 Title: Once Upon a Time in NYC Lesson Duration: 1 Week